electron-workshop/electronworkshop.com.au/docs/VR/kody-nguyen.md

 - **LinkedIn Profile:** [Kody A. Nguyen](https://www.linkedin.com/in/akodyn/) - A comprehensive overview of Kody's professional journey and contributions to the AR/VR industry.

 - **IMDb Profile:** [Kody A. Nguyen](https://imdb.com/name/nm14273052) - Featuring Kody's recognized work in film and technology on an international platform.

-- **Meta Spark Partner Network:** Kody's partnership with Meta is a testament to his expertise and innovation in AR creation.
-For more about his business and projects: [Effoma's Meta Partner Page](https://spark.meta.com/programs/partners/effoma/).

 - **Melbourne Film Festival (2019) (WayBack Machine Web Archive):** Melbourne Film Festival credits Kody with this statement 'Special thanks to Emily Harridge and Kody Nguyen' as shown from the [archive for this link https://miff.com.au/vr](https://web.archive.org/web/20190821043553/https://miff.com.au/vr)